fmenezes/mongodb-atlas-local-extension/README.md

 1. Open Docker Desktop
 2. Navigate to the "Mongodb Atlas Local" tab in the left sidebar
-3. The extension will automatically load and display MongoDB Atlas Local containers with the label `mongodb-atlas-local=container`
+3. The extension automatically displays MongoDB Atlas Local containers
 4. Use the search field to filter containers by name or image
-5. Click the "Refresh" button to update the container list
+5. Click "Launch New Container" to create new MongoDB Atlas Local instances
+6. Copy connection strings with the copy button for easy database access

 ### Container Filtering